ch4mpy/egastro/keycloak/README.md

 Copy the output (`egastro/backend/egastro-keycloak-mapper/target/egastro-keycloak-mapper-0.0.1-SNAPSHOT.jar`) to `keycloak-21.1.1/providers` and restart the server.

 ### 5.4.
-Configuring the mapper for the `egastro-bff` client
+Configuring the mapper for the `admin-console` client
-To add the new private claims delivered to the `egastro-bff` client when users log-in with `authorization_code` flow, in the console:
+To add the new private claims delivered to the `admin-console` client when users log-in with `authorization_code` flow, in the console:
-- open the `egastro-bff` client details
+- open the `admin-console` client details
 - browse to the `Clients scopes` tab
-- click `egastro-bff-dedicated`
+- click `admin-console-dedicated`
-- click `Add mapper` and then `By configuration`
+- click `Configure a new mapper`
-- browse to `User employments mapper`
+- browse to `User grants per restaurant mapper`
 - check the URIs and set the client secret with the value taken from the `Credentials` tab of `restaurants-employees-mapper` client

+For the mapper to correctly be configured for each client created with the admin console, update the `egastro.keycloak.client-service.user-grants-mapper-conf.client-secret` property in your BFF launch configuration.